NERSC/sc25-dl-tutorial/README.md

 To submit multi-GPU and multi-node jobs, we can use the same slurm script but specify either the number of tasks (GPUs) with `-n <number of tasks>` or `-N <number of nodes`.
-However for this session we will be using a different, larger compute reservation, so we have copied the original submission script to a new one `submit_dp.sh` which will use the larger reservation.
+However for this session we will be using a different, larger compute reservation, so we have copied the original submission script to a new one (`submit_pm_dp.sh`) which will use the larger reservation.

 To submit a multi-node, multi-GPU job, you could do, e.g.:
 ```